tatanik501/Econ/docs/index.md

-* _This page contains codes of some books in Econometrics and Mathematical Economics and A1-B2 level german Vocabulary_.
+* _This page contains codes of some books in Econometrics and Mathematical Economics and German and English Vocabulary_.